 Branch Extender is a APPN border node subset that is designed to interconnect a remote branch office to an APPN WAN backbone network.
 Branch Extender optimizes the peer-to-peer communications environment for customers who want to connect LAN-based branches to one large WAN, primarily based on a switched network.
-This function is provided by Communications Server for OS/2 Warp.

 Dependent LU Requester (DLUR) allows dependent LU traffic, including 3270 and LU type 0, to flow over an APPN network.
 3270 and dependent SNA applications no longer need to reside on a node adjacent to their host, and can take full advantage of the enhanced performance and non-disruptive session capabilities of High Performance Routing.
 In addition, DLUR makes it possible to support multiple PUs on a single physical link, thereby removing the limitation of 254 LUs (or dependent LU sessions) per logical host connection.